macs524/gitskillsnew/readme.txt

-This is a new branch
+This is a new branch modified on branch master